shiva123-coder/neupane-kitchen/README.md

 - After I create functionality to add and update items on the basket, I was testing the site on browser however update functionality didnt worked and quantity increased/decreased by 2 everytime on a single click to ***+*** and ***-*** button.
   - I then checked all codes on my views and html file line by line and spotted 2 issue which causing above issue and everything worked as expected after I addressed those issues.
-    - I was using script tag to load javascript files on both of the templates i.e , base template and basket template which causing an issue as this resulted action to perform twice and resulted quantity doubled everytime when  ***+*** or ***-*** button clicked, I have then removed script tag from one basket template which then resolve this issue.
+    - I was using script tag to load javascript files on both of the templates i.e , base template and basket template which causing an issue as this resulted action to perform twice and resulted quantity doubled everytime when  ***+*** or ***-*** button clicked, I have then removed script tag from basket template which then resolve this issue.
     - Update option on the basket page did not work upon clicking to it after modifying the item quantiy as quantity and price remained unchanged after modifying the quantity and clicking update option.
 This issue was causing by naming mismatch while creating views to update basket, input element inside the form had ***name=quantity*** however on views.py file I was using ***item_quantity*** while retriving name from the input element using request.get method this was causing an issue.
 I have updated this on my views according to the HTML template which fixed this issue
     ```
     before: